galaxyproject/galaxy-hub/content/get-started/index.md

 ---
 title: Get Started
 ---
+<button type="button" class="btn btn-primary "><b>Would you like to learn about Galaxy with a mentor?
+Check out the Galaxy Mentorship Network</b></button>

 ## Welcome!

-Below you will find tutorials, useful links and definitions as the starting point for newcomers,students, experts and anybody who wants to refresh their knowledge about Galaxy's basics and capabilities
+Below you will find tutorials, useful links and definitions as the starting point for newcomers,students, experts and anybody who wants to refresh their knowledge about Galaxy's basics and capabilities.

 ### Galaxy Glossary
-[List](link) of all keywords used within Galaxy and their definitions
+[List](link) of all keywords used within Galaxy and their definitions.

+### Set up your community
+Do you happen to not find your community within Galaxy?
+Are there specific requirements you'd like to have?
+If you'd like to create your add yours as part of the Galaxy Communities we have a dedicated page on how to start, see [here](https://galaxyproject.org/new-leads

 ### Tutorials
 Below is a table curated just for you to follow on the basics of Galaxy.
 You can choose any tutorial in a variety of formats, it can be more text-based like **Hands-on** or **Slides**,  or you could also follow a more visual tutorial like a **Recording** or an **Interactive Tour**.
 Choose your best fit or try them all!